 Lysine may be effective in the treatment of cold sores due to the herpes simplex virus.

-Some research has indicated that l-lysine may be effective for the treatment of osteoporosis, diabetes, stress, and for athletic performance improvement.
+Its use has been suggested for diabetes, stress, and athletic performance improvement.
 Lysine is a precursor of carnitine.
 It may also help the body absorb calcium and form collagen.

 Dosage, Concentration, Route of Administration

 Dosage: Seek advice from a licensed physician, medical director, or other healthcare provider

 L-lysine is contraindicated in patients with renal (kidney) or hepatic (liver) disease.
 It should also be avoided by those already with too much lysine in the blood or urine.
 As lysine is still a drug under active study, those who are pregnant or breastfeeding should also avoid taking supplemental lysine until there is further research done regarding its safety for infants and children.

 Do not start or stop taking lysine without talking to a physician.
 Calcium supplements should not be taken along with lysine due to the increased absorption and reduced elimination of calcium.

 - – Interstitial nephritis (inflammation in the kidney)